-Chrome Hearts is a luxury brand that sells jewelry, clothing, accessories, eyewear, fragrances, home goods, and furniture.
-Although the brand’s name has “hearts” in it, their staples are actually crosses and text written in Old-English font.
-The brand is very successful with an estimated worth of around $1 billion, yet a majority of the general public has never heard of Chrome Hearts or knows very little about them.
-Chrome Hearts is purposefully mysterious and low-key, which leads many people to ask questions about the brand when they discover it.
-This article answers the common questions people ask about Chrome Hearts.
+As part of the luxury brand, Chrome Hearts sells jewelry, clothing, accessories, eyewear, fragrances, home goods, and furniture.
+It is the brand’s name that refers to hearts, but their staples are crosses and text written in Old English.
+Despite Chrome Hearts’ success and estimated worth of approximately $1 billion, the majority of the general public is unaware of Chrome Hearts or knows little about it.
+As a result of Chrome Hearts’ purposeful mystery and understated nature, many people find themselves asking questions when they discover the brand.
+This article aims to address the most commonly asked questions about Chrome Hearts.

 - How did Chrome Hearts get its start?